 - It is the responsibility of the person or persons organizing the event to obtain all applicable permits, licenses, and all insurance certificates that may be required for an event.

 - If you are planning to issue receipts for the charitable donation portion of your ticket price, this amount must be clearly identified and differentiated from the “fair market value” of the event.
 Products or tangible items, such as the purchase of admission tickets, greens fees, and goods, are not eligible as tax-deductible charitable donations.
 We can provide you with sample verbiage.

-- When a portion of the sale of commercial goods or services will benefit the Foundation, the commercial entity must file a Commercial Co-Venture Contract between St. Joseph’s Healthcare System and file it with the New Jersey Attorney General’s Office.
+- When a portion of the sale of commercial goods or services will benefit the Foundation, the commercial entity must file a Commercial Co-Venture Contract between St. Joseph’s Health and file it with the New Jersey Attorney General’s Office.
 Our staff can assist you with this process.

 - St. Joseph’s cannot assume any responsibility for event expenses and cannot assist with ticket sales or sponsorships, nor is St. Joseph’s responsible for conducting the event or guaranteeing attendance.
 Also, St. Joseph’s is not responsible for providing individual gift acknowledgements except as required by law.

 - In accordance with the Attorney General’s charitable guidelines, we ask that all proceeds from your fundraiser be forwarded to St. Joseph’s within ninety (90) days following the event.
 Formal IRS receipt of the gift(s) will be provided.